EthicHub/presale/README.md

 These contracts model the presale of the ETX token to be used as the future mean to finance positive impact projects in the [Ethic Hub](https://ethichub.com) decentralized crowdlending platform.

-# There will be 4 token sales.
+There are 4 planed token sales.
 15% of the tokens are planned to be sold in each Token Sale, 13% for Investors and 2% for Bounties.
 Tokens not sold on each Token Sale will be sold in following ---> Token Sales or kept as . <-- Price for the 2nd Token Sale will be 4x the price of the presale or 1st Token Sale.
 Tokens of presale or 1st Token Sale and 2nd Token Sale will be gradually realesed after 2nd Token Sale.